-Note: Pairing the 8514/A and XGA with each other or with video cards from ATI or S3 may result in compatibility issues, as each card implements a set of 8514/A features.
+Note: Pairing the 8514/A and XGA with each other or with a video card from S3 may result in compatibility issues, as each card implements a set of 8514/A features.

 2.7.3 Input devices

 The Input devices page contains settings related to the emulated machine's mouse, joysticks and other input devices.